Kocur tallies 13 points and 6 rebounds for the Falcons.

-In his nearly five seasons as an assistant coach, Pilipovich helped the Falcons snap a 16-game losing streak in conference tournament play in 2009 and earn AFA's first trip to the postseason since 2007 with an appearance in the CollegeInsider.com Tournament following the 2010 campaign.
+In his nearly five seasons as an assistant coach, Pilipovich helped the Falcons earn their first trip to the postseason since 2007 with an appearance in the CollegeInsider.com Tournament following the 2010 campaign and snap a 16-game losing streak in conference tournament play in 2009.
 In his first season at Air Force (2007-08), the Falcons finished fifth in the Mountain West Conference after being picked eighth in the preseason media and coaches poll, the greatest margin between predicted and actual finish in the league that season.
-He also helped Tim Anderson earn the conference's Defensive Player of the Year award that campaign.
+He also helped Tim Anderson earn the conference’s Defensive Player of the Year award that campaign.

 Prior to joining the Falcons, Pilipovich spent two years with the University of Michigan basketball program.
 In his first season with the Wolverines, he served as the administrative assistant to head coach Tommy Amaker and helped the Wolverines to the two NIT appearances, including an NIT final, then was an assistant coach during the 2006-07 campaign.

 Pilipovich began his coaching career serving as a graduate assistant at California University (Pa.) for two years (1986-88), before being named as an assistant coach for one season (1988-89).

 A 1986 graduate of Thiel College in Greenville, Pa., with a degree in business administration, Pilipovich earned four varsity basketball letters and served as team captain during his senior season.
 He earned his master's degree from California (Pa.) in 1988 in geography and regional planning.
 He is an active member of the National Association of Basketball Coaches (NABC) and is currently serving as chair of the Mountain West head coaches.
 The coach is also active with the Coaches vs. Cancer organization.

 Pilipovich and his wife, Kelly, have a son, Kyle, and a daughter, Kelsey.